aliMudarris/pythonProjects/README.md

 # pythonProjects
-"""Here you can fine all my basic project while I am learning Python"""
+"""Here you can fined all my basic project while I am learning Python"""